08 September, 2016

 Share:

-BeEF, the Browser Exploitation Framework, is a testing tool that allows the penetration tester to look past hardened network perimeter and client system, and launch client side attacks directly against the targeted browsers providing pivot points to other systems.
+BeEF, the Browser Exploitation Framework, is a testing tool that allows the penetration tester to look past hardened network perimeters and client systems, and launch client-side attacks directly against the targeted browsers providing pivot points to other systems.

 Kali makes installing BeEF very simple, you can use apt-get to install the package using:

-After installation is complete we will navigate to directory beef resides in: /usr/share/beef-xss.
+After installation is complete we will navigate to the directory BeEF resides in: /usr/share/beef-xss.
 Launch BeEF using the ./beef command and see the following.
 As you can see it is running on all network interfaces both internally and locally on port 3000.

 With BeEF now running we can navigate to the user interface panel at the URL: http://192.168.71.145:3000/ui/panel in the browser.
 This will redirect us to the authentication page, the default username and password: beef:beef.